Liggin2019/Ligg.SeqExec/README.md

 ## Usage Guide.
-### Please download ‘demo.rar’file for run each case below.
+### Please download demo.rar file to run each case below.
 1. Each .exe file is linked to .ini file of same file name prefix.

 2. In .ini file, [RunAsAdmin]/[Id]="Administrator"  [RunAsAdmin]/[Password]="P@s$w0rd".
 To ensure run as admin when setting [RunByAdmin]=true in Step-x, please change  password of your local accout 'Administrator' to  "P@s$w0rd".
 Or you can change your [RunAsAdmin]/[Id][Password] according to actual by the way of Case 5.